data-integration-toolkit/ditk/extraction/named_entity/gcn-ner/README.md

 	- python -m spacy download en_core_web_md
 - To run the code
 	- Execute main.py
-	- Ensure that the data files are in the paths in main.py or else give absolute paths.
+	- Ensure that the data files are in the paths as mentioned in main.py or else give absolute paths.

 ## Input and Output
 - Prediction